Marc02130/fundflowai/docs/requirements/req-assistant-destruction.md

 - The destruction process should include:
   - Deletion of all three specialized OpenAI assistants (research, writing, review)
   - Deletion of the shared OpenAI vector store
+  - Deletion of the shared thread (if present)
   - Clearing of assistant IDs and vector_store_id from the grant_applications record

 ### Implementation Details
 - Edge Function:
   - Accept grant_application_id as parameter
-  - Retrieve assistant IDs and vector store ID from the grant application record
+  - Retrieve assistant IDs, thread ID, and vector store ID from the grant application record
   - Delete each assistant from OpenAI (research, writing, review)
+  - Delete the thread from OpenAI (if it exists)
   - Delete the vector store from OpenAI
   - Update the grant_applications record to clear:
     - research_assistant_id